jaabberwocky/cny-gpt-svelte/README.md

 These two values are loaded into the SvelteKit app through `$env/static/private` for secure utilisation of the secrets on the server without sharing it to the client.

+4. Run dev server with `npm run dev`
+5. Navigate to `localhost:5173` to view

 Fork or contribute if you will, I welcome it all 😊